genomicsclass/leanpub/manuscript/clt_in_practice.md

 ## [1] 2.375517
 ```

 Compute the population standard deviations as well.
-Note that we do not use the R function `sd` because this is to compute the population based estimates that divide by the sample size - 1.
+We do not use the R function `sd` because this is to compute the population based estimates that divide by the sample size - 1.

 We can see that with R code: